How To Transfer an Image

 1) After you find a rock you like and bring it home and wash it, you will then paint it two or three times with white acrylic paint, letting it dry in between coats.

-2) After printing an inkjet image you would like to use, paint over it (that's right, paint over the picture) with white acrylic paint as if you were trying to cover it up.
+2) After printing an inkjet image (color inkjet images work best for this method) you would like to use, paint over it (that's right, paint over the picture) with white acrylic paint as if you were trying to cover it up.
 Let the paint dry onto the picture.
 You only have to do this once.

-3) Back to the rock - after it is painted and dried a few times, you will now apply a thick coat of white paint onto the rock surface - do not let it dry this time.
+3) Now, back to the rock - after it is painted and dried a few times with a few coats of white acrylic paint, you will next apply a sort of gloppy thick coat of white paint onto the rock surface but do not let it dry this time, this is very important.

-4) Take your inkjet image (with the dried paint on it) and place it face down onto the thick coat of wet white paint you just painted onto your rock.
+4) Take your inkjet image (with the dried paint on it) and place it face down onto the thick coat of wet white paint you just painted onto your rock, making sure to place it in the spot on the rock where you want it to transfer to.

-6) After the picture is dried onto the (let the initial drying take place for 24 hours), take a clean flat paintbrush and clean water and paint over the picture.
-You will see the image start to appear through the paper as it becomes moist from the water being applied. white paint
+7) After it's thoroughly been dried for a whole day, take a clean flat paintbrush and clean water and paint over the picture.
+You will see the image start to appear through the paper as it becomes moist from the water being applied and the image will start to bleed through the paper.

 How To Get The Transferred Image To Show